| uploaded 2/15/2004 This excerpt from The Racing & High-Performance

 the braking curve continues to fall off after 100% slip, off

+the scale of this graph.
 Of course these curves represent generic data from passenger-car

 tires.
 Testing at high slip is difficult due to the forces involved.